ubcchemecar/beginners-tutorial/tutorial-1.md

 # 9. Further Reading
 - Watch this 15-minute video on the Bootstrap Framework: https://www.youtube.com/watch?v=no-Ntkc836w
-- If you want to try playing with Bootstrap for your site, read this: https://www.sitepoint.com/twitter-bootstrap-tutorial-handling-complex-designs/
+- If you want to try playing with Bootstrap for your site, read this: https://www.sitepoint.com/twitter-bootstrap-tutorial-handling-complex-designs/ (Before doing this, we recommend playing around with HTML and CSS first until you're comfortable enough with the basics).
+- If you prefer, you can use a Bootstrap theme: https://startbootstrap.com/ (Before doing this, we recommend playing around with HTML and CSS first until you're comfortable enough with the basics).
 - Read the Learn Enough Git tutorial: https://www.learnenough.com/git-tutorial and find out what's `git commit`, `git pull` and `git push`.

 # 10. Tutorial 2